jrs-innovation-center/CODEcampAS/2-first-web-site/animation.md

 ## Animate CSS

-Animate css is a simple library that makes it easy to add animation to your site.
+Animate CSS is a simple library that makes it easy to add animation to your site.

 https://daneden.github.io/animate.css/